lifting-bits/mcsema/docs/BUILDING.md

 # Building on Windows

-Due to integration with LLVM 3.5, mcsema now requires C++11.
+mcsema now requires C++11 due to integration with LLVM 3.5.
 Please build with Visual Studio 2012 or later.

 ## Prerequisites
 General Packages: